 5 reasons to refinance your home loan

-With the official cash rate at an all-time low of 0.75%, now is a great time to do a home loan health check.
+With the official cash rate now on the rise for the first time in 10 years, it could be the right time to do a home loan health check on your existing mortgage.
 We’ve heard all the excuses not to refinance: it’s too hard; it’ll take too long; I won’t save that much.
 So, the Credit Savvy team have put together 5 big reasons why you should consider refinancing your mortgage.

 2. Your fixed or interest-only rate is expiring

-Fixed rates and interest-only rates are only available for a set amount of time.
+Fixed rates and interest-only rates are only available for a set amount of time, typically up to 5 years.
 Once that introductory period has expired, your rate will often revert to the standard variable rate of that home loan (which is often much higher).
 This is a great time to reassess your home loan and consider refinancing to get a better deal.

 3. Consolidate your other debts

 If you’ve got multiple debts on the go, consolidating them all into your mortgage could help you better manage your repayments.
 Instead of multiple repayments at different times of the month, you could pay them all at once as part of your home loan repayment.
 As an extra bonus, the interest rate that you pay on your home loan is often much lower than the average interest rate on a personal loan or credit card.